 Code has to engage with the relevant areas.

-It is about saying breeders must make considered informed choices based on evidence and then take responsibility for them.
-The fact the club does not set specific compulsory criteria in any area should not be interpreted as saying these areas are not important nor that the club agrees that people are free to go as excessively high in scores as they can.
+Recommending health testing is saying breeders must make considered informed choices based on evidence and then take responsibility for them.
+The fact the club does not set specific criteria in any area should not be interpreted as saying these areas are not important nor that the club agrees that people are free to go as excessively high in scores as they can.
 Each area must be balanced up against others for every individual proposed mating and an informed evidence based decision made with a full understanding of the compromises and potential issues arising from these fully understood.
-The club has no powers to compel anyone so responsibility is with breeders.
+The club has no powers to compel anyone so all responsibility is with breeders.

 The Code is saying that club members breeding Bernese Mountain Dogs should be properly considering these areas with appropriate test results and making responsible decisions they would be prepared to explain and justify if challenged.
-It does not seek to tell breeders what to do but to clarify the breed issues they should be considering.
+It does not seek to tell breeders what to do but to clarify the breed issues they should be considering and making informed choices about.

 Breed Enquirers